sammiili/OfficeDocs-SkypeForBusiness/Teams/see-a-list-of-phone-numbers-in-your-organization.md

 Get-CsPhoneNumberAssignment | ft TelephoneNumber,ActivationState,NumberType
 ```

 By default, the [Get-CsPhoneNumberAssignment](/powershell/module/teams/get-csphonenumberassignment) cmdlet returns the first 500 results.
+Use the "-skip" and "-top" parameters to customize your output.

 Another way to get a list of all telephone numbers in your organization is to use the [Export-CsAcquiredPhoneNumber](/powershell/module/teams/export-csacquiredphonenumber) PowerShell cmdlet.